h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 ### Model Training
 Model training is the set of steps you use to load your training and optional validation data into H2O, prepare it, and train one or more models.
 You will generally do this in Flow, Python, R, Scala or Java.

-If you've done this work in Flow, *or* if you want to drive the workflow from another application (e.g., a data collection pipline), you can use the REST API to automate these steps.
+If you've done this work in Flow, *or* if you want to drive the workflow from another application (e.g., a data collection pipeline), you can use the REST API to automate these steps.

 ### Predictions
 There are two ways to use the models you've trained in H2O to generate new predictions: